Glossary of Kids' Debate Terms

 Argument or Argumentation: Using evidence and reasoning to support claims.

 Claim: Controversial statement that a debater supports or refutes with evidence and reasoning.
-To be a claim, a statement must be have at least two sides.
+To be a claim, a statement must have at least two sides.
 "Schools should run year round" is a claim; "Wednesday comes after Tuesday" is not.

 Constructive Speech: A speech that presents a debater's basic arguments for or against the resolution.